-Are you interested in visiting India?
+Interested in visiting India?
 Heard all about the magic and wonder that a trip to this country can bring, but not sure where to start?
-We’ve put together a list of our top 10 places in India to give you an idea of some awesome destinations for your travel itinerary!
+We’ve put together a list of our top 10 places to visit in India to give you an idea of some awesome destinations for your travel itinerary!

 Too busy for you?
 Try the quieter stretch of beach called Patnem, just a little to the south.

 Want more culture?
-A trip to the state capital Panjim (Panaji) is well worthwhile, with its gorgeous old Portuguese quarter and wedding-cake white church
+A trip to the state capital Panjim (Panaji) is also well worthwhile.
+It has a gorgeous old Portuguese quarter and wedding-cake white church

 Want to party?
 Then North Goa is for you, try Anjuna for its famous trance parties.